 On weekends this place can get crowded by Mexican families or teenage groups taking lots of beer and music with them and partying so don't expect this to be a "cozy and quiet resort lost in the mountains".
 The cost varies during the week (weekends are more expensive) and also during the year.
 High rates are about 490 Pesos for a 4-bed hut and 690 Pesos for a 6-bed hut.
 Low rates are about 80 to 100 Pesos lower.

 There is also a campground within the "Centro Vacacional".
 The price is around 40 Pesos per person.
 For both the campground and the huts the checkout time is 13:00, but you can leave your car within the "Centro Vacacional" until your return from La Malinche.
 To ask for available huts and/or prices call the "Centro Vacacional" at (246) 462-4098.

 If you don't like using the resort you can camp at no fee just outside the "Centro Vacacional" in the forest.
 There are lots of flat places around, even some accessible by car.

 Alternatively take your gear and walk about two hours up the trail towards the La Malinche.
-Where the forest ends there are tons of flat places with great views.
+There are campsites around timberline (~4000 meters).
 For your next day climb to the Malinche you can hide your backpack somewhere in the woods.
-Be sure to take warm stuff with you as you will sleep just below 4000 m.

 Mountain ConditionsCLICK FOR LA MALINCHE WEATHER FORECAST

 Weather averages for Nevado Toluca at elevation 14,052 feet/4283 meters are below.
-La Malinche should have a similar climate, but the temerature on top may be a few degrees cooler.
+La Malinche should have a similar climate, but the temperature on top may be a few degrees cooler.